OpenAI and Meta say they're fixing AI chatbots to better respond to teens in distress

 Parents can choose which features to disable and “receive notifications when the system detects their teen is in a moment of acute distress,” according to a company blog post that says the changes will go into effect this fall.

-Regardless of a user's age, the company says its chatbots will redirect the most distressing conversations to more capable AI models that can provide a better response.
+Regardless of a user's age, the company says its chatbots will attempt to redirect the most distressing conversations to more capable AI models that can provide a better response.

 EDITOR’S NOTE — This story includes discussion of suicide.
 If you or someone you know needs help, the national suicide and crisis lifeline in the U.S. is available by calling or texting 988.